tommyGPT2S/DocEX/docex/services/README_KB_SERVICE.md

    - Unit tests for all processors
    - Integration tests for workflow
    - Performance tests for query latency
-   - Accuracy tests with real Novartis data
+   - Accuracy tests with real production data

 ## References